PyLadiesParis/Logo/README.md

 # Pyladies Paris Logo

-## Let's have some fun with creating logo for Pyladies Paris !
+## Let's have some fun with creating a logo for Pyladies Paris !

-We are missing Pyladies Paris logo so let's create one together :-D
+we don't have a Pyladies Paris logo yet so let's create one together :-D

 Want to get involved?
 You can either:
 1. send us your ideas on our slack channel:, or